SauravUpadhyaya/HW1-Deep-Learning-2025/README.md

 ### Step 1: Prepare Your Input Data

-Create a CSV file with your TCR and antigen sequences.
+Create a CSV file named example_new_data.csv with your TCR and antigen sequences.
 The file must have these column names:

 ```csv
 antigen,TCR,interaction